qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 However, neither the identify tool nor the field calculator will transform your data to the project CRS before measuring.
 If you want to achieve this, you have to use the vector analysis tool: :menuselection:`Vector --> Geometry Tools --> Add Geometry Attributes...`.
-Here, measurement is by default planimetric, unless you choose the ellipsoidal measurement.
+Here, measurement is planimetric, unless you choose the ellipsoidal measurement.

 Measure length, areas and angles interactively